sagemath/trac_to_gh/Issue 5464.md

 # Issue 5464: installing Sage should build the documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5464

 Original creator: jhpalmieri